Literature Department

 May 15, 2023 Cindy Savett, Celia Bland, and Jonathan Blunk

 Are you an educator interested in bringing a class to the Literature Department?
-You may contact us in advance by emailing ErefLit@freelibrary.org and let us know what kinds of library materials would best support your course and we will work with you to help you gather books and other materials on a given subject.
+Email is well in advance at ErefLit@freelibrary.org and let us know what kinds of library materials would best support your course.
+We will follow up and gather books and other materials on a given subject.